Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces

 \section{Introduction}

 Autonomous vehicles have become an active area of research over the past several decades.
-One of the biggest challenges for these vehicles is trajectory planning, in which a complex optimization problem must be solved in real-time, reliably, and typically on a system with limited computational resources.
+One of the biggest challenges for these vehicles is trajectory planning (also called guidance).
+Trajectory planning or guidance involves solving a complex optimization problem in real-time, reliably, and with limited computational resources.
 Many advances have been made in trajectory planning and optimization.
-Examples include nonlinear programming methods \cite{schlossman2021open, patterson2014gpops}, sampling based methods \cite{lavalle2001randomized, karaman2011sampling, kuwata2009real}, and discrete motion planning such as A* \cite{hart1968formal}, Hybrid A* \cite{dolgov2008practical}, and Dijkstra's Algorithm \cite{dijkstra1959note}.
-However, existing methods still suffer from drawbacks.
+Examples include nonlinear programming methods \cite{betts2010practical}, sampling based methods \cite{lavalle2001randomized}, and discrete motion planning such as A* \cite{hart1968formal}, Hybrid A* \cite{dolgov2008practical}, and Dijkstra's Algorithm \cite{dijkstra1959note}. \updates{Trajectory planning has been studied extensively in the context of direct collocation \cite{schlossman2021open, kim2019flight, hargraves1987direct} , indirect (variational) methods \cite{betts1998survey, bonalli2019optimal}, sequential convex optimization \cite{wang2020improved, malyuta2021convex}, primitive-based planning \cite{bottasso2008path, goddard2021utilizing} and rapidly exploring random trees (RRTs) \cite{shi2020uav}.} However, existing methods still suffer several drawbacks.
 Solving optimization problems in real-time can still be computationally challenging.
 In addition, sampling-based methods and discrete motion planners must be modified to account for kinodynamic constraints.
-This can be done by performing closed loop forward simulations (CLRRT) \cite{kuwata2009real} or using stereotyped behaviors such as motion primitives \cite{frazzoli2000robust}.
+This can be done by performing closed loop forward simulations (CL-RRT) \cite{kuwata2009real} or using stereotyped behaviors such as motion primitives \cite{frazzoli2000robust}.
 Motion primitives (MPs) are an attractive option because they are a type of high-level action that does not need to be specified at each time step of the horizon.
 However, generating a motion primitive library can be time-consuming and non-intuitive.